vhladiienko/awesome-game-production/readme.md

 ## 📰 Articles

 Links to articles, hosted elsewhere.
-These may disapper or change location overtime, which is when you might want to ask [Wayback Machine](https://archive.org/web/) for help.
+These may disappear or change location overtime, which is when you might want to ask [Wayback Machine](https://archive.org/web/) for help.

 - 🔥 [Breaking The Wheel](https://www.breakingthewheel.com/getting-started-breaking-wheel/) - Justin Fischer's absolutely awesome collection of best practices and tips to leading game production.
 Must read.
 - [User Story Mapping for Games - An Example](https://blog.agilegamedevelopment.com/2016/04/user-story-mapping-for-games-example.html) - If using Agile on your project, User Story Mapping can greatly help prioritize and plan releases.
 This article gives a _very brief_ explanation and provides and example.